 Hard Scrambled Eggs are the kind found most often in American diners.
 Learn how to make them at home here.

-What are Hard Scrambled Eggs?
+What Are Hard Scrambled Eggs?

-Hard Scrambled Eggs are sometimes called American Scrambled Eggs.
+Hard Scrambled Eggs are also called American Scrambled Eggs.
 Why?
 My best guess is that it’s in contrast to the French method and also because it’s the method most often used in American diners.
 But that’s just a guess.

-Some people beat the eggs together in a bowl for a moment before pouring them into the skillet.
+Some people beat or whisk the eggs together in a bowl for a moment before pouring them into the skillet.
 If this is done, then the eggs will have a consistent yellow color.
 Crucially for the hard method, the eggs are mixed a bit here and there after being added to the skillet and are cooked until completely set and dry.

 Here’s to Make Hard Scrambled Eggs: